julieo776/PHillBot/README.md

 # PHillBot
-An shopping assistant or our e-commerce site
+A shopping assistant for our e-commerce site